laurentsifre/MatlabHeaderHtml/readme.md

 MatlabHeaderHtml
 ===============

-MatlabHeaderHtml parses the header of MATLAB .m files and convert it into browsable html files.
+MatlabHeaderHtml parses the header of your MATLAB .m files and convert it into minimalist browsable html files.

+It is a command-line tool written in Java.

 Format
 --------------